 I joined Sheffield Hallam University in 2012.

-As part of the MA in Public Health I undertook an empirical study focusing on young carers' experiences which was used to develop service provision
+As part of the MSc in Public Health I undertook an empirical study focusing on young carers' experiences which was used to develop service provision

 I am a member of a national steering group which is reviewing a range of areas related to children and young people in secure care.